sunpnwt12/siim-covid19-detection/README.md

   - the more variant of model the better
   - different augmentations on different models
   - this gave a model robustness
-- Optimizer did not have to be fancy Adam w.orks just fine.
+- Optimizer did not have to be fancy Adam works just fine.
-- CosineAnnealingLR is popular choice.
+- CosineAnnealingLR is popular choice ,and it could have given different results.
 - Increasing image size over 512 does not improve the score.
 - Example of Augmentations that worked image level
    - RandomResizedCrop, ShiftScaleRotate, HorizontalFlip, VerticalFlip,